WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

 Last but not least, AvediaServers allow administrators to control all receivers and encoders at once.
 These have typical x86_64 processors and run the enterprise Linux distribution, CentOS.
 Like the receivers and encoders, they also have web interfaces and SSH servers.

 Since freshman year, I had complete access to the IPTV system.
-I only messed around with it a few times and had plans for a senior prank, but it remained in the back of my mind and eventually went forgotten.
+I only messed around with it a few times and had plans for a senior prank, but it moved to the back of my mind and eventually went forgotten.

 ## Preparation